By Lucy Alexander

 Bisque firing removes moisture, organics, combustibles, and binding agents slowly and safely.

-A blowout in a bisque kiln is inconvenient — but a blowout in a glaze kiln (full of shelves, glaze, and other people’s work) can be disastrous.
+A blowout in a bisque kiln is inconvenient — but a blowout in a glaze kiln (full of shelves, glaze, and other people’s work) can be disastrous and leaves sharp shards of glaze and clay stuck to everything around the problem piece.
+This can also damage the brick of the kiln and the kiln elements.

 Cone 06 ensures your work is safe, stable, and ready for glazing.